BlaneG/wildfire/readme.md

 ![approach](figures/overview.png)

-As a validation check, we can see that the cumulative area disturbed by wildfire in ecoregion 65 was 20% over 33 years while it is estimated to be 17% in the cumulat
+As a validation check, we can see that the cumulative area disturbed by wildfire in ecoregion 65 was 20% over 33 years while it is estimated to be 17% in the cumulative disturbance probability plot.

 ![cdf-validation](figures/cdf-validation.png)